Samples released from the Future Health Group

-Our industry approved processing method involves reducing the size of the sample and is the preference of most reputable biobanks.
+Our industry-approved processing method involves reducing the size of the sample and is the preference of most reputable biobanks.
 Although it can take time and money this method ensures that each and every sample achieves the highest possible cell count and that even a small amount of blood can be processed.

-We are proud that this processing method is the industry gold standard and have released more than any other UK bank.
+We are proud that this processing method is the industry gold standard and have released more samples than any other UK bank.
 This not only demonstrates the viability and effectiveness of our stored samples, but we know what a released sample means for every family that has had to request a sample.

-One of our most recent released sample was to treat a three-year old girl for cerebral palsy, using her baby brother’s cord blood stem cells.
+One of our most recent released sample was to treat a 3-year-old girl for cerebral palsy, using her baby brother’s cord blood stem cells.
 After finding out about the pioneering clinical trials into cerebral palsy at Duke University, USA, the family decided to release the cord blood sample for potential treatment.
 It took less than one week for her sample to be released and received by Duke University Hospital, where the stem cells were successfully infused.
 The girl’s mother said that despite extensive research into potential treatment, this stem cell infusion was the family’s only viable option.
 She spoke to Future Health about her experience in storing with us: ‘We heard about Future Health on the internet after a lot of research online.
 All of the services provided were an excellent experience.
 Professional staff, very available, fast answers by email and phone, very pleasant, efficient and paying close attention to your needs.’